 Note.
 Exempt-interest dividends paid from specified private activity bonds may be subject to the alternative minimum tax.
+The exempt-interest dividends subject to the alternative minimum tax are shown in box 9 of Form 1099-INT.
 See Form 6251 and its instructions for more information about this tax.
-(Private activity bonds are discussed later under State or Local Government Obligations.)
+Private activity bonds are discussed later under State or Local Government Obligations.